garytalmes/pwa_homework/README.md

 Once everything works locally, deploy to Heroku and test again.
 You can even test on a mobile device if you want.

+If you need to start from scratch and remove the existing PWA:

+- Close the standalone browser window containing the PWA
+- Delete the PWA from your hard drive
+- Kill the server session running in VS Code
+- In Chrome, go to localhost:3000, the app may or may not open again.
+If it does, open up the dev console, go to Application -> Service Works and click the Unregister Worker link.

 ## Mock-Up